This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 You can leave the card as is or take the small inside pieces for the letters and glue them to the card.

 I did not make envelope for this card, but that is another thing you could make with your Cricut.
 Instead, I attached the card directly to the birthday gift.

-- Use my my birthday card Design Space canvas available here or create your own design.
+- Use my my birthday card Design Space canvas available here.